-The document is divided into two sections:
+The document is divided into two sections

-Section One contains the reconciled Policy Related to Psychologists' Work in National Security Settings and Reaffirmation of the APA Position Against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment.
-The reconciled policy is comprised of seven statements and respective corollaries grounded in existing APA policy.
-When possible, the original wording of all policy statements was retained.
-In cases of contradictory wording, the most recent policy wording was selected for use in the reconciled policy.
-The policy statements are organized as follows:
+Section One contains the Reconciled Policy Related to Psychologists' Work in National Security Settings and Reaffirmation of the APA Position Against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment.
+The Reconciled Policy is comprised of Eights statements and respective corollaries grounded in existing APA policy.
+When possible, the original wording of all policies statements was retained.
+In cases of contradictory wording, the most recent policy wording was selected for use in the Reconciled Policy.
+The policy statements are organized follows:

-Statement One: Member Petition Referendum Statement Two: Ethics Code 1.02 and 1.03 Statements Three - Four: Policies against torture and cruel, inhuman, or degrading treatment or punishment Statement Five: International Human Rights Instruments Statement Six: Ethics Code in its entirety Statement Seven: No exceptional circumstances can be used to justify torture and cruel, inhuman, or degrading treatment or punishment
+Statement One: Member Petition Referendum Statement Two: Ethics Code 1.02 and 1.03 Statements Three - Six: Policies against torture and cruel, inhuman, or degrading treatment or punishment Statement Seven: International Human Rights Instruments Statement Eights: Ethics Code in its entirety